ayoubMah/ayoubMah.github.io/content/ilt/Circularly Linked List.md

 categories:
   - ILT
 ---
-Before to read about circularly linked lists i suggest to go to read bit about [[Singly Linked List]], to better understanding circularly linked lists(CLL)
+Before to read about circularly linked lists i suggest to go to read bit about [Singly Linked List](https://ayoubmah.github.io/ilt/2025/08/12/singly-linked-list/), to better understanding circularly linked lists(CLL)

 so basically a CLL is a Singly linked list and instead of the its tail (last node of the list) point on null its point of the first element of the list (head). like this